 In 2013, the Adult Mental Health (AMH) section within the Division was expanded to include the hiring of three evidence based practice specialists.
 The AMH team was able to add an additional four staff in the fall of 2014.
 Two of these staff serve as subject matter experts on ACT, and are trained as lead TMACT (Tool for the Measurement of Assertive Community Treatment) evaluators.
 Two other staff are identified as subject matter experts on Individual Placement Support-Supported Employment, and are trained as lead IPS-SE fidelity reviewers.
 One staff is both an ACT and IPS-SE subject matter expert.
-The remaining two staff provide data support, technical assistance and assistance with the development of trainings and learning collaboratives for providers, LME/MCO staff and individuals/family members.
+The remaining two staff provide data support, technical assistance and assistance with the development of trainings and learning collaboratives for providers, LME-MCO staff and individuals/family members.

-Additionally, there are subject matter experts on the Addictions and Management Operations, Justice Systems Innovations, Community Health, Prevention and Wellness teams who are also knowledgeable in other evidence based practices, including: Seeking Safety, Motivational Interviewing, Cognitive Behavioral Therapy, Wellness Recovery Action Planning, Wellness Management and Recovery, recovery support services, eCPR, etc. These teams regularly identify ways to improve the service delivery system by identifying evidence based and promising practices that can enhance and strengthen the service array for prevention, early intervention, treatment and recovery supports services.
+Additionally, all lead subject matter experts are also knowledgeable in other evidence based practices, including: Seeking Safety, Motivational Interviewing, Cognitive Behavioral Therapy, Wellness Recovery Action Planning, Wellness Management and Recovery and eCPR.
+The AMH team regularly identifies ways to improve the service delivery system by identifying evidence based and promising practices that can enhance and strengthen the adult mental health service array.